Thursday, July 25, 2019

 In those days, the paper was on Second Avenue and the darkroom was underneath the furniture building next door, through the basement where the press was.

-He held a reporting and photographer job for the Ashland Daily Tidings and later became a city editor for the Bulletin in Bend.
-The Bend owner helped him purchase the Stayton Mail with Frank Crow, where Buchner, at age 23, was editor, photographer, reporter, delivery boy, rack stuffer, check signer and janitor as well as part owner.
+In 1964, Bend newspaper owner Robert W. Chandler helped him purchase the Stayton Mail weekly newspaper with Frank Crow.
+At the time Buchner, at age 23, was editor, photographer, reporter, delivery boy, rack stuffer, check signer and janitor as well as part owner.

 He wrote 25 letters to various papers and got three offers: part-time jobs at the Los Angeles Herald and from a paper in North Carolina, and a full-time offer as a copy editor for the Des Moines Register.
 He took the full-time job, but hadn’t even been there a year when Glenn Cushman, who had been hired in Albany from Bend, called him and asked, “Want to be executive editor of your hometown daily?”